xSynthx/Folder-Locker/README.md

-exit          | Exits the program lock          | Locks your folder unlock        | Asks for you to enter the password to unlock the folder creds         | Shows credits for program
+exit          | Exits the program lock          | Locks your folder unlock        | Asks for you to enter the password to unlock the folder info          | Shows credits for program

 #Requirements
 1. Python3 or higher!